btcarter/LinguisticPrediction/README.md

 Each directory contains a scripts named `3dDeconvolve_pred_batch.sh`, `3dDeconvolve_pred_job.sh`, `ants_trans_pred_batch.sh`, `ants_trans_pred_job.sh`, `3dttest_pred_batch.sh`, and `3dttest_pred_job.sh`.
 Scripts with the suffix `_batch.sh` reference scripts with the suffix `_job.sh`.
 The names are somewhat explanatory of function, and scripts were executed as follows: Deconvolution (prefix: `3dDeconvolve`) was performed first.
 This script relies on paths to the HRF profiles and the BRIK and HEAD files created during preprocessing (see `ENVIRONMENT`).
 This also applies a 5mm blur to the output.
 ANTs transformation was applied next.
 As you may have anticipated please ensure the proper paths are set for the variables in `ENVIRONMENT`.
 This script converts T<sub>1</sub> DICOMS to NIFTI format and applies an ANTs transformation to warp a participant's structural data into study template space ([see Nathan Muncy's GitHub for more information on how to make one](https://github.com/nmuncy/Linguistics)).
 This step is dependent on `ANTifyFunctional` (a script originally written by Craig Stark, with some modifications by Brock Kirwan).
 Output from deconvolution and ANTs transformation can be found within a directory named for the pipeline (e.g. *predictability1*) within the participant's *afni_data* directory.

 Student's T-tests were then performed via `3dttest_pred_batch.sh` and `3dttest_pred_job.sh` and group statistical maps were output to the *Group_Analysis* directory.
 Lines 54-288 will need to be edited in `3dttest_pred_job.sh` in order to test this step as only a subset of the subjects are offered in the sample dataset.
 The full dataset can be made available upon request.
 Output from this step can be found in *results*, and then inside a directory named for the particular analysis (i.e. *predictability1*, *predictability2*, *predictability3*, *predictability4*).
-Output includes group statistical maps (BRIK and HEAD),
+Output includes group statistical maps (BRIK and HEAD), cluster threshold values produced via `-Clustim` (output as `.1D` files).

 Group results were then used to create conjunction maps.
 Conjunction maps for the primary analysis were created via `make_conjunction_mask.sh`.
-Output from this script can be found within *results/predictability1/*.
+Output from this script can be found within *results/predictability1/*, and are named with the prefix `clust_*`.
 Conjunction maps comparing the second, third and fourth datasets to the primary were created via `supplementaryConjunction.sh`.
-Output from this script can be found in *results/supplementaryConjunction*.
+Output from this script can be found in *results/supplementaryConjunction* and are named according to the conditions being compared (e.g. `negLexicalConj1v2+tlrc.BRIK.gz` is a comparison of the negative associations of the lexical predictability condition between the first and second analyses).
 Once again, ensure proper paths are set within the script under `VARIABLES` when testing these scripts.

 #### fMRI script order and output